-Review Credibility: Very Good If you're trying to decide between the Nikon D5100 and D3200, this thoroughly detailed review offers helpful updates comparing the D5100's image noise and dynamic range with the new D3200.
-In an easy-to-understand video, Davies outlines their differences and explains what kind of shooter should choose each camera.
+If you're trying to decide between the Nikon D5100 and D3200, this thoroughly detailed review offers helpful updates comparing the D5100's image noise and dynamic range with the new D3200.
+An easy-to-understand video outlines their differences and explains what kind of shooter should choose each camera

 Review: Nikon D5100 Review, Angela Nicholson, June 21, 2012